GDPR Cybersecurity Compliance

 GDPR cybersecurity compliance aims to standardize laws dealing with consumer privacy across the European Union and lays the groundwork for reshaping the manner in which all organizations and entities approach the subject of data privacy.
 General Data Protection Regulation (GDPR) will take effect across the European Union beginning on May 25th, 2018.

 GDPR will be replacing the current EU cybersecurity regulations known as the Data Protection Director 95/46/EC.

 GDPR cybersecurity compliance is said to include the world’s strictest set of data privacy rules.
 Penalties for non-compliance can be as high as 4 percent of global turnover if violations are deemed to be especially egregious or neglectful.
 The constant cybersecurity breaches across the world have forced the European Union to get serious about data protection.

-Threatcare’s Violet platform helps organizations validate that their security controls in place actually work, verifying that data is secure.
-Companies can use Violet to help be GDPR compliant.
+The Threatcare Suite helps organizations validate that their security controls in place actually work, verifying that their data is secure through breach and attack simulations.
+Companies can use Threatcare to help map towards GDPR compliance.